John Gosden: Clarehaven Stables

 Gosden's first season at Clarehaven was successful.
 He won prestigious races including the Coronation Stakes at Royal Ascot with Nannina.

 The 2007 season started well for Gosden, but it became even better as he won the Royal Hunt Cup at Royal Ascot with Royal Oath.
 After the race, the Racing Post crowned him "Royal Ascot's 'Mr. Reliable'".
 He also won the Windsor Forest Stakes at Royal Ascot with Nannina.
 It was the second time she had won at Royal Ascot.
 "She seems to find her best form at this course and it was a great training performance", said winning jockey Jimmy Fortune,"All I had to do was steer".

 He also won with Raven's Pass, who was becoming widely regarded as a promising horse.
 He then won the Great Voltigeur Stakes with Lucarno.
 "The Leger could be the place to go", said Gosden speaking of Lucarno afterwards,"He's got a big stride and knows how to use it".
 He then won the Solario Stakes with Raven's Pass, breaking the track record.
 "I think he's a good horse and I like him a lot", said Gosden afterwards, comparing him favorably to two other horses he'd won the race with, Foss Way and Windsor Knot.

 Amidst much anticipation, Gosden took Lucarno to Doncaster, and won the very prestigious St. Leger Stakes.
 "He is a really, really good horse but was a little immature as a two-year-old, which is why he didn’t run", said Gosden afterwards,"He worked well in the autumn last year and has run nothing but fabulous races all year".
 "He showed talent last year but I wanted to save him", Gosden also said, "He's done nothing but improve all season".

 The 2008 season was an excellent one for Gosden.
 On the key Guineas trial day, he won four of the day's races with Infallible winning the prestigious Nell Gwyn Stakes, along with Virtual, Prohibit and Pampas Cat.
 Gosden then won his fourth Sandown Classic Trial with Centennial.
 Soon after, Michita won the Ribblesdale Stakes and Lucarno, winner of the 2007 St. Leger, won again in the Princess of Wales Stakes.
 He had another double at Newmarket with Upton Grey and Rainbow View.
 "She has a high cruising speed and looks like she has some class", said Gosden.
-Next, Gosden won the York Stakes with, beating Campanologist.
+Next, Gosden won the York Stakes with Pipedreamer, beating Campanologist.
 Racer Forever also won the Criterion Stakes for Gosden and Fortune.
 A successful season continued as Rainbow View won the prestigious Sweet Solera Stakes.